How to Choose the Right UV Printer: 2025 Edition – Malaysia

 Modern UV printers can print on:

-• Bottles, golf balls, phone cases
+• Specialty items: bottles, golf balls, phone cases, ceramics

 🎯 Make sure your machine supports white ink and varnish if you want special effects.

-Mimaki UV printers stand out here with:
+Mimaki UV printers stand out with:

-• High-precision multi-layer printing
+• Multi-layer textured printing

-• Superior ink adhesion on diverse surfaces
+• Superior adhesion on diverse surfaces

-• Vibrant, eco-conscious ink sets
+• Eco-conscious, vibrant ink sets

 7. Reliability, Warranty & Support Matter